bluzelle/api/source/index.html.md

 ```

 Update a field in the database.
-This is also used to create a new field. *Bluzelle* supports JavaScript types that are `JSON`-serializable (strings, objects, numbers, booleans, arrays, and combinations theereof) and also serial data in the form of an <a href="">ArrayBuffer</a>.
-Functions are not valid.

 ----------